-An order dated 25.03.2019, it was noted that School had purchased a building worth INR 21,20,50,100 in FY 2010-11 to run Apeejay Rhythem Kinderworld, at Greater Kailash.
-To purchase this building, the School had utilised its overdraft facilities, taken a new loan from Dena Bank and South Indian Bank, sale proceeds of the land and investment of the school.
-In FY 2013-14 the school closed all the earlier loans and overdraft by a taking loan a fresh loan of INR

-15,00,00,000 from Barclays Bank.
-Since then, the School has been paying only interest costs and has not paid anything towards the principal repayment.
-From the documents submitted by the school, it has been noted that earlier the loan from Barclays Bank was in the name of the Society which has now been transferred to the school's Name on the request of the Society.
+In the order dated 25.03.2019, it was noted that School had purchased a building worth INR 21,20,50,100 in FY 2010-11 to run Apeejay Rhythem Kinderworld, at Greater Kailash.
+To purchase this building, the School had utilized its overdraft facilities, taken a new loan from Dena Bank and South Indian Bank, sale the proceeds of land and investment of the school.
+In FY 2013-14 the school closed all the earlier loans and overdrafts by taking a loan a fresh loan of INR 15,00,00,000 from Barclays Bank.
+Since then the School has been paying only interest costs and has not paid anything towards the principal repayment.
+From the documents submitted by the school, it has been noted that earlier the loan from Barclays Bank was in the name of the Society which has now been transferred to the school's name on the request of the Society.
 The loan from Barclays Bank is in the nature of short-term borrowing.
 Normally, the banks/financial institutions give the short-term borrowing for meeting the working capital needs of the entity while the long-term borrowing is given for meeting the capital expenditure of the entity.
 As the school has not provided a copy of the loan agreement.
 Therefore, the terms and conditions with respect to this arrangement, especially the ones relating to primary security, repayment of principal amount and the moratorium period, if any cannot be ascertained.

-During the evaluation of the fee increase proposal of the school for FY 2018-19, it has been noted the school has not recovered INR4,58,96,987 from Society as directed in the order dated 25.03.2019 cited above.
-In the aforesaid order the school was further directed not to utilize the school funds for repayment of loan and interest thereon, but the school has not complied with the aforesaid direction.
-The school instead of recovering INR4,58,96,987 from the Society, has further incurred INR 2,61,54,076 towards interest on the loan in FY 2017-18 & 2018-19 without complying with the abovementioned provisions and the requirement of Rule 177 of DSER, 1973.
+On review of the audited financial statement of the FY 2018-19, it has been noted the school has not recovered INR4,58,96,987 from Society as directed in the order dated 25.03.2019.
+In the aforesaid order, the school was further directed not to utilize the school funds for repayment of loan and interest thereon, but the school has not complied with the aforesaid direction.
+The school instead of recovering INR4,58,96,987 from the Society, has further paid interest of INR 2,61,54,076 in FY 2017-18 and 2018-19 without complying with the abovementioned provisions and the requirement of Rule 177 of DSER, 1973.